Manually Connecting to the DBServer

 Impersonation: the client computer is in a different domain than the database server's domain

-The prerequisite for this scenario is that the network administrator has created trust between the two domains.
-In this case, the domain the user is logging in to needs to be named before the Active Directory Account (i.e. the domains in which the database server is running).
+As a prerequisite for this scenario, the domains need to have trust.
+In this case, the domain the user is logging in to (i.e., the domain in which the database server is running) needs to appear before the Active Directory account.

 When using impersonation, the password is never saved in the settings.
 Each time the user attempts to connect to the database server or to open a Citavi DBServer Project, he or she will be prompted for the domain user name and password.